MiguelLoureiro98/EnergyForecasting/README.md

 pip install .
 ```

-This is required if you wish to run any notebooks or scripts from the [src](src/) folder.
+This is required if you wish to run any of the notebooks or scripts in the [src](src/) folder.

 ## Models and Applications